Anastasia-Labs/discovery-service/README.md

 11. Run `yarn build-dynamo` to generate a DynamoDB JSON file (found in `dynamodb-template.json` after running this script).
 You should paste this into a new entry into the appropriate Taste Test DynamoDB table so that we pick up the transaction once submitted (avoiding replays).
 12. Now you can run `yarn start-tt` to submit the signed transaction.
 13. Your Taste Test is live!

+## Funding a Taste Test
+1. Once a Taste Test has started, you can test funding it.
+2. Run `yarn insert-nodes` or `yarn insert-node:lp`.

 ## Closing a Taste Test
 1. Once a Taste Test has closed, you can now fold the UTxOs.